api3dao/wallet-watcher/README.md

 Be sure to watch the logs to make sure the applications are behaving as you expect.

-## Important

-As a safety feature the wallets handler does not top up wallets unless an env flag is set.
-This flag is called `WALLET_ENABLE_SEND_FUNDS`.
-It can be set to `true` to enable this functionality.

-The flag must be manually set by navigating through the AWS console (`lambda` > `functions` > `<walletHandler>` > `configuration` > `Environment variables`).
-While it is possible to configure the flag in `serverless.yml`, the purpose of the flag is to require that you explicitly enable this functionality and hopefully consider the consequences of doing so.
-This is to prevent scenarios where dev code sends real funds to unrecoverable addresses.

 ## Configuration

 ### `config.json`